1.1. Contact organisation

 Between data collection and the beginning of statistical analysis, data must undergo a certain processing: coding, data entry, data editing, imputation, etc. Errors introduced at these stages are called processing errors.
 Data editing identifies inconsistencies or errors in the data.

-Data have been collected with Excel questionnaire in pre-specified format.
-Some processing was required in cases where data have been supplied in different formats.
+Data has been collected with Excel questionnaire in pre-specified format.
+Some processing was required in cases where data has been supplied in different formats.

 No processing errors exist.